 The highest point in Joshua Tree, Keys View offers round-the-clock breathtaking vistas.
 Nighttime serves up sparkling splendor; and during clear days, visitors are treated to sweeping views of the Coachella Valley, Palm Springs, and the surrounding peaks that stretch all the way to Mexico.
 But Keys View is at its very best at sunset, when bright oranges and blistering reds saturate the desert sky.

-Boulders and buttresses, rugged mountains, gold mining ruins, desert plains dotted with the oddball trees—this is one weird place.
-Joshua Tree National Park, nicknamed “J-Tree” by locals, lies at an ecological crossroads, where the high Mojave Desert meets the low Colorado Desert.
-The result is amazing desert flora, including those wacky namesake trees (actually a type of yucca).
-Joshua Tree’s beauty shines around the clock, with vibrant sunsets melting into nights filled with uncountable stars.
+Boulders and buttresses, rugged mountains, gold mining ruins, desert plains dotted with oddball trees—Joshua Tree National Park is a weirdly wonderful place.
+Nicknamed “J-Tree” by locals, the park lies at an ecological crossroads, where the high Mojave Desert meets the low Colorado Desert.
+That marriage results in amazing desert flora, including those wacky namesake trees (actually a type of yucca), and leafy groves of palm trees.
+Joshua Tree’s beauty shines around the clock, with vibrant sunsets melting into nights filled with uncountable stars perfect for stargazing adventures.

 Pick a clear morning to visit Keys View for a sweeping panorama that takes in two of Southern California’s biggest summits: Mount San Jacinto (elevation 10,834 feet/3,302 meters) and Mount Gorgonio (elevation 11,502 feet/3,506 meters).
 Palm Springs and the Coachella Valley frame the background, and the vast Salton Sea shimmers to the southeast.
 Look carefully and you can pick out the leafy green of Thousand Palms Oasis Preserve directly below you.
 On the clearest days, peer through binoculars to spot Mountain Signal in Mexico, more than 90 miles away.
 Stretch your legs on a short paved trail, or, if you’re feeling lively and want the kind of piece and quiet found only in deserts, follow the path to neighboring Inspiration Peak A worthy side-trip: Since you’ve already driven out Keys View Road, be sure to stop at the Lost Horse Mine trailhead and take the moderate hike to Lost Horse Mine.